 Action tracking and decay mechanism

-• Reset interval: Action counts are reset after a period of time (e.g. 30 days), allowing users to regain higher reward rates.
+- Reset Interval: After a set period (e.g., 30 days), action counts reset, allowing users to regain higher reward rates.

 Tracked by below variables: